The Observatory Team

 Fiona Barlow

-Fiona is the Impact and Communications Officer with the Scottish Learning Disabilities Observatory and manages strategic communications and public engagement work, supporting the team with knowledge exchange and impact generation.
+Fiona is the Impact and Communications Officer with the Scottish Learning Disabilities Observatory and leads on strategic communications and public engagement work, supporting the team with knowledge exchange and impact generation.
 Prior to joining the SLDO team in April 2020, Fiona worked at the University of Edinburgh supporting research projects with a specific focus on socio-economic inequalities in Scotland.

 Dr Kirsty Dunn